NJIT-Highlander-Racing-Electrical/Base-Station/README.md

     * 12V to eliminate any voltage drop over the long distance, but then we need a dedicated 12V source and step down regulator
     * <b><i>5V over USB, allowing us to power from a wall outlet (DC adapter), PC, or battery bank</i></b>
         * Even with 50 ft of 18AWG, the voltage sag on this should be minimal -- about a quarter volt at most
+        * An aviation plug connector can be used at the antenna side to make the connection rigid while still being able to be disconnected.

  * There are a few options to get data:
      * Long USB cable, but this was tested and did not work